 Remember, if you’ve opted into the ARC program, you can expect emails from us about upcoming books looking for readers in those genres.
 If a book doesn’t interest you, just ignore the email and you won’t be bothered about that particular book again.
 However, if you do sign up for that book and are selected, you will receive important additional emails about that book so please make sure to read them.

 Note: To unsubscribe entirely from Hidden Gems, just click the “unsubscribe” link at the bottom of any ARC sign-up email we’ve sent you.

 There are no quotas on books you have to ask for or are allowed to ask for.
 You can sign up to read as many or as few as you want and think you’ll have time to read by their review dates (although getting reviews in past those dates is okay, too, but please try to get them done as soon as possible).

 The number of books you read has no bearing on your status as a reviewer and whether or not we will continue sending you books.
 You read when you have time.
 If you stop signing up for books for a week or a month or a year, and then all of a sudden you request one again, it will be like you never stopped.

-Note that you do not need to contact us again about a book once you’ve signed up – you’ll know if you were selected by the fact that you do or do not get the email with the book links.
-But if you are unsure, please check the “Your Current Reading List” section of your Dashboard.
+Note that you do not need to contact us again about a book once you’ve signed up – you’ll know if you were selected by the fact that you do or do not get the email with the book links – which is why it is critical that you ensure you are getting all of our emails!

-If you missed the email with the book links, please check your Dashboard.
-All the books you’ve been chosen for but haven’t yet filled out a reader form for will be found in the Your Current Reading List section, along with a link to have the book links re-emailed to you.
-That section will also include the due date of the book, the link to Amazon where your review can be left, and a link to the reader form of that book.
+If you think you missed the email with the book links, or are unsure if you were chosen to read a book, you can also check your dashboard.
+All the books we’ve sent you but that you haven’t yet filled out a reader form for will be found in the “Your Current Reading List” section, along with a link to have the book links re-emailed to you.
+That section will also include the review date of the book, the link to Amazon where your review can be left, and a link to the reader form of that book.